Originally published on August 3, 2018 Updated on August 8, 2024

 The Kentucky State Fair, one of the oldest state fairs in the country, is typically held during the second half of August.
 For additional information search for "Kentucky State Fair Premium Book" for fair dates, registration deadlines, and the rules for submitting your entries.

-For 2023, the Kentucky State Fair is held August 17 through 27 at the State Fairgrounds in Louisville.
+For 2024, the Kentucky State Fair is held August 15 through 25 at the State Fairgrounds in Louisville, Kentucky.
 All entries must be submitted through their online entry system located on their website at www.kystatefair.org.
 Complete information must be provided.
 All photography entries must be submitted by 11:59 p.m.
-EDT on July 11.
+EDT on July 10, 2024.
+While many State Fair departments allow late entries for an additional fee, the Photography Division does not.
+Due to space limitations, photographs entered (other than entries in a digital class) are prejudged selecting entries that will be invited to submit a printed photograph that will hung and displayed in the exhibit hall and eligible for awards, and additional time is needed for the prejudging process.

 Division 4005 is the Accomplished Division for photographers who make photos and sell them, or for those who are a teacher of photography or those who operate a commercial studio.
 Exhibitors who are eligible to enter the accomplished division may not enter the aspiring division.